waltsims/k-wave-python/README.md

 ## Development

 If you're enjoying k-Wave-python and want to contribute, development instructions can be found [here](https://waltersimson.com/k-wave-python/development/development_environment.html).
-If you would like to get involved, open an issue letting us know, or message us on the [k-Wave-python Telegram chat](https://t.me/+ILL4yGgcX0A2Y2Y6)

 ## Contact
 e-mail [walter.simson@tum.de](mailto:walter.simson@tum.de).